utahrusts/tic-tac-toe-service/README.md

 **Query Parameters**

-symbol1:  The name of the symbol picked by player 1
-symbol2:  The name of the sumbol picked by player 2
-rounds:   Number of rounds picked by the players
+*symbol1:  The name of the symbol picked by player 1 *symbol2:  The name of the symbol picked by player 2 *rounds:   Number of rounds picked by the players

 **Sample Response Body**